Mastering typing.TypeVar for Generic Functions

 Static type checkers fail when TypeVars leak across function boundaries.
 Always declare TypeVar at the module level.
 Never instantiate them inside function bodies.

 Use distinct variable names for each logical generic operation.
-Reusing T globally forces mypy to unify unrelated call sites.
+Reusing T across unrelated functions forces mypy to attempt unification at those call sites, which can produce confusing errors.
 Map the TypeVar explicitly to both parameter and return annotations.

 from typing import TypeVar